A structure theorem for generalized-noncontextual ontological models: Preliminaries

 \eeq where $c$ labels the context.

-\subsection{The GPT associated to an operational theory}
+\subsubsection{The GPT associated to an operational theory}

-It turns out that this quotiented operational theory, $\widetilde{\Op}$, is nothing but a Generalized Probabilistic Theory~\cite{hardy2001quantum,barrett2007}, as we will now demonstrate by proving that $\widetilde{\Op}$ is tomographic (a notion that will be defined momentarily), is representable in $\mathds{R}^d$ (for some $d$), is convex, and has a unique deterministic effect.
-This is not a novel idea, as it underpins the very definition of the GPT formalism, at least as presented in \cite{hardy2011reformulating,chiribella2010probabilistic}.
-The following arguments are very similar to those in Refs.~\cite{chiribella2010probabilistic,chiribella2014dilation,chiribella2016quantum}, and could be viewed either as the definition of GPTs, or as a formal relationship between GPTs and operational theories.
+It is well known \cite{chiribella2010probabilistic, chiribella2011informational, hardy2011reformulating} that a quotiented operational theory, $\widetilde{\Op}$, is nothing but a generalized probabilistic theory~\cite{hardy2001quantum,barrett2007}, and in fact for this paper we view this as the definition of a GPT.
+We will now demonstrate this by showing that $\widetilde{\Op}$ is tomographic (a notion that will be defined momentarily), is representable in real vector spaces, is convex, and has a unique deterministic effect.
+This is analogous to how quotiented OPTs arise from unquotiented OPTs in \cite{chiribella2010probabilistic, chiribella2011informational}.

-Firstly, we show that the quotiented operational theory is \emph{tomographic}.
+Firstly, note that the quotiented operational theory is \emph{tomographic}.
 For a generic process theory, $\mathcal{P}$, being tomographic means that processes are characterized by scalars.
 That is, given any two distinct processes $f,g:A \to B \in \mathcal{P}$, \beq

 \ \neq\ , \eeq there must exist a tester $h \in\mathcal{P}$ that turns each of these processes into a closed diagram, i.e., a scalar, such that the scalars are distinct: \beq \exists h \in\mathcal{P} : \